DominikCywinski/genai-health-data-analysis/README.md

 - Collecting evaluation metrics such as BLEU, SQL query validity and execution score
 - A web interface built using the **Streamlit** framework.
 - Protecting user privacy by encrypting patient data.
+- CI/CD Pipeline automatically builds and tests the application with each push to the repository or pull request.

 ## Technologies